Trying Starburst Enterprise on any Linux #

 The Downloads page is organized into Long-Term and Short-Term Support sections.
 Choose an LTS edition.

-While you’re on the download page described above, download the
+While you’re on the download page, download the Trino CLI client

 The contents of the

 tar.gz archive are by default owned by root.
-Select an
+Select a

 as the location.)
 For example: